dhh1128/codecraft.co/baby-steps.md

 </ul>
 In each of these cases, it may be smarter to start taking baby steps now, rather than planning giant steps to the Nth degree.

 If you want to vett your requirements, and you don't have a pool of customers to survey, then perhaps it would be smarter to do something quick and dirty and use it to test the waters, rather than designing an elegant and comprehensive solution.
 I have seen companies fail to take baby steps in this scenario on many occasions, and the usual result is a huge waste of time and energy.
-We simply guess wrong too often, when the scope or range of our guess is overly ambitious.
+We simply guess wrong too often, when the scope ornge of our guess is overly ambitious.

 If you wonder whether design A or design B will be appropriate, then again, perhaps you should start implementing as an experiment.
 I never cease to be amazed at how quickly designs develop a smell (if they're bad) or a luster (if they're good) once you start using them.
 If you worry that it would be too expensive to code up two alternate solutions, consider using <a title="Role-Play Centered Design" href="role-play-centered-design.md">role-play centered design</a> to let humans substitute for key modules with almost zero overhead.